sebtheo/kizzy-selenium-automation/README.md

 ### Betting Strategies

 - **Pool Analysis**: Automatically determines whether to bet 'long' or 'short' based on existing pool positions
-- **Spread Calculations**: Uses mathematical algorithms to calculate optimal bet amounts for spread ranges
+- **Spread Calculations**: Uses mathematical algorithms to calculate optimal bet amounts for spread ranges (Twitter only)
 - **Risk Management**: Includes options to skip pools already bet on or bet on all available pools

 ### Automation Capabilities